TMChoir Choral Composition Competition

 The TMChoir launched a new annual Choral Composition Competition for emerging composers in June 2015.
 The winners of this competition receive the Debbie Fleming Prize for Choral Composition.

-TMChoir is proud that its Choral Composition Competition brings new works from emerging composers to choral music in Canada.
+TMChoir is proud that its Choral Composition Competition brings new works from emerging composers to Canadian choral music.
 The winners of the competition receive the Debbie Fleming Prize for Choral Composition in the amount of $1,000, and the winning work is premiered by the TMChoir at one of their concerts.

 Debbie Fleming is a TMChoir alumna who sang in the Toronto Mendelssohn Choir for 40 years and who retired in June 2015.
-The TMChoir is grateful for Debbie’s commitment to the enrichment of the TMChoir’s education program and to the growth of choral music in Canada.
+TMChoir is grateful for Debbie’s commitment to the enrichment of TMChoir’s education program and to the growth of Canadian choral music.

-TMC accepts submissions from emerging composers who are Canadian or who work, live or study in Canada.
+TMChoir accepts submissions from emerging composers who currently work, live or study in Canada.

 Works to be submitted must be:

-• not more than 5 minutes in length
+• No more than 5 minutes in length.

-• scored for SATB or SSAATTBB a cappella or piano accompaniment
+• Scored for SATB (divisi optional), a cappella or with piano accompaniment.

-• composed using a text that is 1) original (written by the composer), 2) in the public domain, or 3) under copyright, but with written permission of the copyright holder.
-We encourage composers, if possible, to choose text by a poet from an underrepresented community.
+• Composed using a text that is 1) original (written by the composer), 2) in the public domain, or 3) under copyright, but with written permission of the copyright holder.
+We encourage composers to choose text by a poet from an underrepresented community.

-• A cappella works should be written in open score with a piano reduction underneath
+• Written in open score with a piano reduction underneath for a cappella works.

 The Toronto Mendelssohn Choir welcomes and encourages submissions from composers who identify as various races, genders, abilities, and sexual orientations.
 The Choir is committed to eliminating systemic barriers and to a more inclusive experience.
 We are focused on fostering creative spaces that are safe, respectful and accessible for everyone.
 Read the TMChoir’s statement of commitment to Diversity, Equity and Inclusion.